marwen-cherif/datagrid/README.md

 ## Demo

-There is a <a href="http://www.datagrid.marwen-cherif.com/" target="_blank">demo</a> version that is using the component.
+There is a [demo](http://www.datagrid.marwen-cherif.com/ target="_blank") version that is using the component.

 ## Installation